-Join staff, volunteers, and trustees to explore how we can all work together as one organisation to make more of a difference for bereaved parents and families both now and in the future.
+Join fellow volunteers, staff, and trustees to explore how we can all work together as one organisation to make more of a difference for bereaved parents and families both now and in the future.
 Celebrate your work and your achievements.
 Share your experience, and learn from others.
 Find out about the new resources developed to support volunteering in Sands.

 In 2019 we are taking stock of new and existing opportunities.
 We are discussing Sands’ new model and new tools available to us, and working together on how to make the best use of them.